Garnet Hughes: Administrative posts

-Hughes was promoted to brigadier-general in 1916 and was eventually given command of the newly formed 5th Canadian Division, but it was an administrative post only, since the 5th Division was broken up as soon as it reached England.
+Hughes was promoted to the temporary rank of brigadier general in November 1915 and succeeded Malcolm Mercer as commander of the 1st Canadian Infantry Brigade.
+He was eventually given command of the newly formed 5th Canadian Division, but it was an administrative post only, since the division was broken up as soon as it reached England.
 Its men were sent as reinforcements to replace battle losses in the four other divisions of the Canadian Corps.
 The 5th Division adopted a coloured formation patch identical in design to that worn by the four combatant divisions of the Canadian Corps.
 The colour selected for the patch was garnet, in recognition of Hughes' command of the division.

 With the resignation from the Canadian cabinet of his father and champion, Hughes was assigned to an obscure, non-combatant administrative post in command of the defences of London, then in 1917, was appointed as Managing Director of the British Cellulose and Chemical Manufacturing Co in England, a position he held until 1920.